Sebastián Méndez

 Sebastián Ariel Méndez Pardiñas (born 4 July 1977) is an Argentine football manager and former player who played as a central defender.

-As a player, he won the Argentine Primera División with all three clubs he represented in his country, and also spent five seasons in Spain.
+As a player, Méndez won the Argentine Primera División with all three clubs he represented in his country, and also spent five seasons in Spain.

 Playing career

 A native of Buenos Aires, Méndez started his career with Club Atlético Vélez Sarsfield.
 He made his debut in the Primera División on 24 July 1994 against Deportivo Español, aged only 17.
 During his tenure the club had the most sustained period of success in its history, collecting three leagues and other five international tournaments, with the player being an undisputed starter during his last six years.

 In January 2002, Méndez moved to Spain to play for RC Celta de Vigo of La Liga, during the Galician team's heyday.
 He started rarely in his four-and-a-half-year spell (a maximum of 16 games in the 2004–05 season, with the side in Segunda División), but did amass 69 competitive appearances.

 Méndez returned to his country in 2006, signing with San Lorenzo de Almagro and helping it to the following year's Clausura tournament to conquer his fourth league title.
-He took part in only a few matches during 2008, however, mostly because of constant injuries and ejections.
+He took part in only a few matches during 2008, however, mostly because of constant injuries and erections.

 Méndez was transferred to Club Atlético Banfield for the 2009–10 campaign, and was a key member of the squad that won the 2009 Apertura, appearing in all 19 games.
 On 13 December 2009, the club celebrated its first-ever Argentine top flight accolade but, shortly after, he announced his retirement from football at the age of 32.